sasagawa888/nprolog/document/PARA1.md

          string_term(X,1+2),dp_repoert(X).
     If the child process is a grandchild process or belongs to a lower level, the information is relayed through the higher-level nodes to the top-level parent process and displayed on its terminal."

-    dp_close: Sends termination command to child machines and closes communication.In the case of a child device, the OS will be shut down.
+    dp_close/0: Sends termination command to child machines and closes communication.In the case of a child device.
     (Note) If halt is executed without performing dp_close, an error will occur.
 To terminate properly, dp_close is required.

+    dp_close(shotdown): Sends termination command to child machines and closes communication.In the case of a child device, the OS will be shut down.

     dp_parent: When the system is operating as a parent, it returns YES; otherwise, it returns NO. Even if it is a child, it will return YES if it also functions as a parent with its own children.